aefremov88/NKI-sequence-alignment/README.md

 **125%-goal**: Compare the profiling results and performance bottlenecks of our systolic implementation with a **high-performance CUDA-based Smith–Waterman library** (such as CUDASW++).
 Analyze differences in hardware efficiency, data movement costs, and parallel scalability between the systolic and CUDA execution models **OR** Extend our implementation to work for multiple sequence alignment (MSA), in which existing solutions use other, less accurate algorithms, because of the inability for Smith-Watterman on existing platforms to scale (it has complexity L^n for n sequences of max length L, but the best quality).

 ## Platform choice
-We'd like to use [AWS's Trainium](https://aws.amazon.com/ai/machine-learning/trainium/) platform.
-This platform uses Trainium chips, which use the NeuronCore architecture and are [based off of systolic arrays](https://aws.amazon.com/blogs/machine-learning/how-to-extend-the-functionality-of-aws-trainium-with-custom-operators/).
-The combination of multiple engines, fast interconnect, and multiple cores, makes these a perfect chip for running systolic array workloads.

-We'll be using the [Neuron Kernel Interface (NKI) language](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/index.html) to construct our implementation, which provides some low-level contructs to make full-use of the NeuronCores.
-The library provides both high-level collective-communication abstractions and low-level CUDA-like reduction operations.

-We'll be starting from scratch, although there is the CUDA library for SW mentioned above.
-However, we believe our implementation will have to much different in order to make full use of the NeuronCore architecture.

 ## Schedule
 {% capture table %}